huynguyen250896/chatpathways_comparison/README.md

 # 🚀 QUICK START

-Below we will reproduce results for the evaluation tasks shown in the work.
+Below, we reproduce the results for the evaluation tasks presented in this study

 Users should make sure they have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed already.